RobRich999/Chromium_Clang/README.md

 Builds marked with the "+amd_znver2" tag are AVX2 builds tuned for the AMD Zen 2 processor microarchitecture.

-Builds marked with the "+amd_znver4" tag are AVX512 builds targetting thef AMD Zen 4 processor microarchitecture.
+Builds marked with the "+amd_znver4" tag are AVX512 builds targetting the AMD Zen 4 processor microarchitecture.

 Builds marked with the "+fma" tag require processors with FMA instruction set support.